 Verbena is a genus of perennial flowering plants that are native to tropical and subtropical regions of the Americas.
-It is popular among gardeners due to its beautiful flowers and ease of cultivation.
-The plant is also known for its delicate foliage, which can be used as a decorative addition to gardens and as an herbal remedy.
+They are popular among gardeners for their beautiful flowers, delicate foliage, and ease of cultivation.
+Verbena flowers come in virtually every solid color and multicolor.

 The leaves of the Verbena plant are long, narrow, and toothed.
 They are usually arranged in a rosette at the base of the plant, and their color can vary from light to deep green.
 The leaves are aromatic and have a lemony scent that is released when they are crushed or bruised.
 Verbena flowers are typically small and arranged in clusters often held above the foliage, making them visible and attractive to pollinators.

 Growing and Caring For Verbena